GLYCAM-Web/gmml2/README.md

 ### Pre-Commit Hooks

-We run various pre-commit hooks to help ensure `gmml`'s commit history remains as clean and readable as possible.
+We run various pre-commit hooks to help ensure `gmml2`'s commit history remains as clean and readable as possible.

 #### Hooks for C-Files